“This is a composer to watch; he might just shake things up with a musical trainwreck.” -

 New Music Connoisseur

 Christopher Auerbach-Brown maintains an active career as composer, having been commissioned by such notable institutions as the Cleveland Institute of Art, the Finger Lakes Music Educators' Association, Parade the Circle, the Music Settlement, and the No Exit ensemble.
-Musicians and ensembles who have performed his music include the Playground Ensemble (Denver, CO), the Cavani Quartet, the Cleveland Chamber Symphony, guitarist Jason Vieaux, the Sirius String Quartet (New York, NY), and clarinetists Laura Sabo (Cincinnati, OH) and Amy Advocat (New York, NY).
-He is currently composing a work for intonarumori ensemble, conducted by Luciano Chessa.
+Musicians and ensembles who have performed his music include the Playground Ensemble (Denver, CO), the Cavani Quartet, the Cleveland Chamber Symphony, guitarist Jason Vieaux, the Sirius String Quartet (New York, NY), violinist Isabel Trautwein from the Cleveland Orchestra, and clarinetists Laura Sabo (Cincinnati, OH) and Amy Advocat (New York, NY).
+He is currently composing a work for No Exit’s tenth anniversary celebration in 2019.

 He was the recipient of a Charles Ives Scholarship in 1998, given by the American Academy of Arts and Letters to “composition students of great promise.”
 In 2016, Mr. Auerbach-Brown was awarded a prestigious Creative Workforce Fellowship from Cuyahoga Arts and Culture.

 Additionally, Mr. Auerbach-Brown is active as a sound artist, curator, performer and conductor.
-His installation "Boundaries" was presented at SPACES Gallery in November 2011, and he curated a sound art exhibition titled "Apopheny-Epiphany" at SPACES in May 2014.
-He conducts the Amati Chamber Orchestra at The Music Settlement and plays alto saxophone, musical saw, udu, melodica, kitchen sink, and throat sings in the chamber collective Trepanning Trio.
-Auerbach-Brown moonlights as a performer of noise and experimental music, most recently teaming up with Bbob Drake at SPACES Gallery in July 2015.
+His installation "Boundaries" was presented at SPACES Gallery in November 2011, and he curated a sound art exhibition titled Apopheny-Epiphany at SPACES in May 2014.
+He plays alto saxophone, musical saw, udu, melodica, kitchen sink, and throat sings in the chamber collective Trepanning Trio.
+Auerbach-Brown moonlights as a performer of noise and experimental music; collaborative shows include teaming up with Bbob Drake at SPACES Gallery in July 2015.

 He lives in Cleveland, Ohio with his wife, son, daughter and cat who acts like a guard dog.